Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Reducing the Complexity of a Fake Surface

-If $F_2$ is the Surface 1 as above, through computation about homology groups, we know that the connected sum between $F_1$ and $F_2$ can not be done along the unique embedded disk $[2]$ of $F_2$.
-Thus $F=F_1\#F_2$ contains at least one embedded disk with one vertex such that we can do reduction.
-We get this for free when $F_2$ is either of the other two surfaces, since both of the two surfaces contain two embedded disks. \\ Case 2. $F=F_1\cup F_2$ where $F_1$ is obtained by removing one disk in the interior of a 2-cell of one surface in $\mathcal{F}_C(1,3)$, and $F_2$ is obtained by attaching the boundary of one disk to the center of a Mobius band. $F_1$ and $F_2$ are attached along their boundaries.
-We can collapse $F_2$ as follows.
-The 1-skeleton in $F_2$ is a circle disjoint from the 1-skeleton of $F_1$.
-Based on the construction of $F_2$, $F_2$ contains an embedded disk with the circle as the boundary and the $T$-bundle of the disk is nontrivial shown by the left blue disk in Figure \ref{fig:F22}.
-Do the inverse of operation for a disk with one vertex and nontrivial $T$-bundle, called loop move in \cite{matveev2007algorithmic}, to the blue disk.
-The blue disk is changed to a disk with one vertex and trivial $T$-bundle.
-Next do the operation with the new blue disk and remove the connected component of 1-skeleton of $F$. \\ Similar with $F\in\mathcal{F}_C(2,3)$.
-We can use Lemma 7 to reduce each $F\in\mathcal{F}_C(1,t)(1<t\leq 5)$.
-When it goes out of $F\in\mathcal{F}_C(1,t)$, we can use the above method to make it go back $\mathcal{F}_C(1,t)$ or go to a point.
-This completes the proof in all cases.
+In this case, $F=F_1\cup F_2$, where $F_1$ is obtained by removing one disk in the interior of a 2-cell of one surface in $\mathcal{F}_C(1,3)$, and $F_2$ is obtained by attaching the boundary of a disk to the center of a M\"obius band. $F_1$ and $F_2$ are attached along their boundaries.
+We can collapse $F_2$ as follows: the 1-skeleton of $F_2$ is a circle disjoint from the 1-skeleton of $F_1$.
+Based on the construction of $F_2$, $F_2$ contains an embedded disk with the circle as the boundary and the $T$-bundle of the disk is nontrivial, as shown by the left blue disk in Figure~\ref{fig:F22}.
+We apply the inverse of the nontrivial embedded disk move, called the loop move in \cite{matveev2007algorithmic}, to the blue disk.
+The blue disk becomes a disk with one vertex and trivial $T$-bundle.
+Finally, we do the trivial embedded disk move to the new blue disk and remove the connected component of 1-skeleton of $F$.